 Formal banquets have more than one table.
 The main table is situated farthest from the entrance.
 And just like the seats, the tables on the left-hand side are in order of importance: second, fourth, sixth, etc. The tables on the right-hand side — third, fifth, seventh, and so on.

 And remember, if most senior members or the guest of honor have not been seated yet, then others cannot take their seats.
 Also, never turn down a spot offered to you.

 Sometimes, the menu will be circulated among the people in attendance.
 It’s encouraged to order an inexpensive dish or the local favorites as a courtesy to the host since he or she will be the one footing the bill.
 Also, put into consideration the dietary choices of those in attendance, like, if everyone is vegetarian, then don’t order meat.

 Dig in, with manners!

-Before you begin, let the elder or the highest ranking person lift their chopsticks first.
+Before you begin, let the elder or the highest-ranking person lift their chopsticks first.
 But if you’re the guest of honor, then others will be waiting for you to initiate.
-Individual bowls of rice will be served for each guest, and the communal bowls will be served with the rest of the offerings and sauces.
+Individual bowls of rice will be served to each guest, and the communal bowls will be served with the rest of the offerings and sauces.